webtoknow/fx-trading-app/README.md

 - Week 1 – Introduction
 - Week 2 – Analysis
   - [Introduction](https://drive.google.com/file/d/1ueFpjdAEXlskXxM4ao2qIN9ow5X18fVz/view?usp=sharing)

+    Discovering the vital roles of analysts, their interactions with team members, and engaging activities in functional analysis.

   - [Exercise](Week_02/Exercise/README.md)

+    Practice becoming a business analyst by crafting user stories for various pages on the FX-trading-app.

 - Week 3 - Design
   - [Introduction](https://drive.google.com/file/d/1iNmU9-0qMfgE44g3IGIiHWLj63JHG6ep/view?usp=sharing)

+    Explore key design principles like Proximity, Hierarchy, and Contrast in an interactive workshop.
+Enhance your design thinking skills through practical applications.

   - [Exercise](Week_03/Exercise/README.md)

+    Develop your skills as a UX designer by creating mockups for different pages within the FX-trading-app.

 - Week 4 – Architecture and setup
   - [Introduction](Week_04/Theory/README.md)

+    Explore essential concepts in web development such as system design architecture, Single Page Applications (SPAs), Angular, ES6, and TypeScript.
+Dive into tools like Angular CLI, Webpack, Spring, Spring Boot, and PostgreSQL.
+Understand the rationale behind selecting these technologies for developing the FX trading app.

   - [Exercise](Week_04/Exercise/README.md)

+    Establish the configuration for the FX trading app using Angular and Spring.

 - Week 5 – Create Login and Register pages with Angular
   - [Introduction](Week_05/Theory/README.md)

+    Explore Angular and delve into its core functionalities, including components, data binding, pipes, and the basics of directives.
+Gain insights into declaring components, utilizing data binding, leveraging built-in pipes, and crafting custom pipes through practical examples.

   - [Exercise](Week_05/Exercise/README.md)

+    The exercises entail configuring a mock server and implementing login and register functionalities using Angular, alongside UI enhancements.
+They involve setting up a JSON Server, creating application pages, styling, and integrating additional components to improve the user experience.

 - Week 6 – Create Dashboard page with Angular
   - [Introduction](Week_06/Theory/README.md)
   - [Exercise](Week_06/Exercise/README.md)